 Well over 90% of cases settle before trial.
 Settlement discussions usually occur between the time the case is filed and the date of trial.
 There are many factors that influence whether a case settles, including the facts of the case, the amount of money demanded and the strength of the witnesses.

 If a case does go to trial, an appeal may take place.

-Should you have any questions about the Colorado litigation process, we are happy to help.
+Should you have any questions about the Colorado litigation process, our lawyers at Reinan Law are happy to help.